Vue Cursor Rules: Composition API and SFC Best Practices

 ## Vue-Specific Rules

-Cursor rules in Vue provide intelligent navigation and manipulation capabilities designed specifically for Vue development.
-These rules help you work more efficiently with Vue components, directives, and template syntax.
+Cursor rules in Vue provide intelligent navigation and manipulation capabilities designed for Vue development.
+These rules help you work efficiently with components, directives, and template syntax.

 ### Component Navigation